dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 ### 9.2      AutoDetectChanges

-As mentioned earlier, the Entity Framework might show performance issues when the object cache has many entities.
+As mentioned earlier, Entity Frameworkmight show performance issues when the object cache has many entities.
 Certain operations, such as Add, Remove, Find, Entry and SaveChanges, trigger calls to DetectChanges which might consume a large amount of CPU based on how large the object cache has become.
 The reason for this is that the object cache and the object state manager try to stay as synchronized as possible on each operation performed to a context so that the produced data is guaranteed to be correct under a wide array of scenarios.

 It is generally a good practice to leave Entity Framework’s automatic change detection enabled for the entire life of your application.
 If your scenario is being negatively affected by high CPU usage and your profiles indicate that the culprit is the call to DetectChanges, consider temporarily turning off AutoDetectChanges in the sensitive portion of your code: